Femboy-Airlines/VecEdit/README.md

 # Support
-- Made on & for Linux
+- Made on & for Linux & Windows
-- Should work for Windows
-- No mac support, I'm sorry I just can't support it.
-You can use the .py file, I guess.
+- Mac support is limited, because we have no Mac bug testers.

 # Common issues
 Where do I report bugs?